belangeo/pyo/doc/PyoObject/TableRec.rst

     :param fadetime: float, optional

-    Fade time, in seconds, at the beginning and the ending of the recording.
+    Fade time at the beginning and the end of the recording in seconds.
-    Default to 0.
+    Defaults to 0.

 .. method:: TableRec.setInput(x, fadetime=0.05)